Harper-Hua/ChatTS/README.md

 Here are some tips to get you started:

+1. To use this application, you'll need an OpenAI API key.
+To get one, follow [these instructions](https://platform.openai.com/docs/quickstart/account-setup).
+Becuase we currently only use gpt-4o, you'll need to purchase $5 or more of OpenAI credits.
+Note: To get an API key, you don't have to write code or install anything.
-1. Enter your OpenAI API key in the provided field, you only need to type once because the typed key will be fecthed everytime you hit the submit button.
-But the cached api key will be cleared after you close this window.
+2. Enter your OpenAI API key in the provided field (your API key is not saved on the server after you end your session).
-2. Ask your question about the donor's heath condition, demographics, and social history, etc.
+3. Ask your question about the donor's heath condition, demographics, and social history, etc.
-3. Select the answer style: "Data Retriever" for simple answer like 'yes', 'no', or a number; "Chart Review" for more detailed answer with the matches found in the donor's document.
+4. Select the answer style: "Data Retriever" for simple answers like 'yes', 'no', or a number; "Chart Review" for more detailed answers and supporting information.
-4. Click "Submit" to get your answer.
+5. Click "Submit" to get your answer.
-5. Use the "Reset" button to clear the answer table content.
+6. Use the "Reset" button to clear the answer table content.
-6. Click "Download Answer" to download the answer as a csv file.
+7. Click "Download Answer" to download the answer as a csv file.
-7. Click the GitHub icon to visit our repo for ChatTS's usage demo and feel free to report bugs you are encountering in the issue section.
+8. Click the GitHub icon to visit our repo for ChatTS's usage demo and feel free to report bugs, issues, or feature requests.

-To make sure of the answer quality we use a fixed model type as gpt-4o from OpenAI.
-If you are seeing errors about your api quota, visit the OpenAI API usage tier documentation for more information about the rate limits.
+To ensure high-quality answers, we use gpt-4o from OpenAI for all requests.
+If you are seeing errors about your api quota, visit the [OpenAI API usage tier documentation](https://platform.openai.com/docs/guides/rate-limits/usage-tiers?context=tier-one) for more information about the rate limits.

 ## Diagram for ChatTS pipeline
 ![ChatTS Diagram](https://github.com/Harper-Hua/ChatTS/blob/main/%E2%80%8EchatTS.jpeg)